wkeu/360-video-derotator/README.md

 - Maters Thesis ([link](https://drive.google.com/file/d/1C_PAVe0sNiquvzk1Aolnvb1vl0BBU330/view?usp=sharing))

 ## Future Works
-The following are items which are required to move the repository A TODO section at the end so that if anyone wants to use the code they can.
-Improvements to methodology, .
+The following are items which are required to improve the quality of the repository.
+The small ticket items won't affect the performance of the algorithm but will make the repository more maintainable and user friendly.
+The big ticket items will require more work but will significantly improve the results and performance of the algorithm.

 ### TODO (Small Ticket)
 - [ ] Refactoring of main.py, get_xyz.py and rotate_map.py.
 They require modularisation to break the code up into more managble/readable functions.